-The Vitra products serve the function of a typical office space partition.
+The Vitra products serve the function of typical office seating.
 The products used are in a variety of office settings.

 2.4 DECLARATION OF METHODOLOGICAL FRAMEWORK

 The scope of the EPD is cradle-to-grave, including raw material extraction and processing, transportation, product manufacture, product delivery, installation and use, and product disposal.
 The LCA is conducted using an attributional approach.
 The environmental loads and benefits resulting from recyclable materials leaving a product system (Module D) are also included.
 The life cycle phases included in the product system boundary are shown below.